baharihari49/etheral/README.md

 - [Wagmi Docs](https://wagmi.sh)

 ---
-Built with ❤️ by Your Bahari.
+Built with ❤️ by Bahari.